alisadiq91/financeTracker/TESTING.md

 #### Result

-* The navbar contains a search bar to the right where the user can search the database by text by the recipe name or description.
+* The recipe page contains a search bar at the top where the user can search the database by text by the recipe name or description.

-* The recipe page also contains a search bar at the top, that uses the same function as the search bar in the navbar.

 #### Aim